johnwarden/deliberati/content/post/2022-08-17-bayesian-argumentation.md

 If our subject is a Bayesian rational agent with common sense, then probably:

 - The argument is not **persuasive**.
-- Nor is it **informative**. *He has a pulse* is not news to the subject.
+- Nor is it **informative**. *He has a pulse* is not new information to the subject.
 - Yet the argument is clearly **relevant**, because:
     - If the subject learned that the subject did **not** have a pulse, this would be **sufficient** to reject him as a candidate.
     - Alternatively, the belief that he probably has a pulse is **necessary** for the belief that he might be a good candidate.

-In this series of asseys, we will precisely define the concepts of relevance, informativeness, persuasiveness, sufficiency, and necessity and quantify these with some concrete numerical examples.
+In this series of esseys, we will precisely define the concepts of relevance, informativeness, persuasiveness, sufficiency, and necessity and quantify these with some concrete numerical examples.

 ## Introductory Example 2

 Now consider another example argument: *the car won't start* because *the car is out of gas*.
-And suppose that this **is** new information to the subject.
-So it is probably going to be persuasive.
+Assuming this **is** new information to the subject (and assuming an internal combustion engine) it is probably going to be persuasive.

 Except what if the the subject previously believed that *the car's battery is dead*?
 With this assumption, the car being out of gas is now in a sense now irrelevant.

-Clearly the relevance of an argument depends on context, or more specifically the various related prior beliefs of the subject.
-If we have a model of the subject's prior beliefs, we can identify the **corelevant** beliefs -- the prior beliefs cause the argument to be relevant.
+Clearly the relevance of an argument depends on context.
+It depends on other beliefs the subject has about the state of world.

+But theoretically, if we have a model of some subject's beliefs about the world (in the form of a probability distribution), we can actually identify the **corelevant** beliefs -- the beliefs cause the argument to be relevant.
+We will define this more precisely in the essay on [relevance and corelevance](/relevance-and-corelevance).

+## Argumentation Terminology

 This idea of unexpressed beliefs that justify an argument evokes the idea of the **warrant** from the field of [argumentation theory](https://en.wikipedia.org/wiki/Argumentation_theory).
 In this essay, we'll introduce the basic concepts of **premise**, **conclusion**, and **warrant** from argumentation theory, and connect these to the Bayesian concepts of **evidence**, **hypothesis**, and **priors**.

-## Argumentation Terminology

-Traditional logic, with its ideas of **validity** and **soundness** requires logical propositions are either true are false, whereas the beliefs of a Bayesian reasoner allow uncertainty.

 Modern [Argumentation Theory](https://en.wikipedia.org/wiki/Argumentation_theory) views argument as a kind of more flexible, informal logic.
+Instead of arguing with logical syllogisms, we make simple statements, or **claims** which support other claims.
+For example, I might claim *people are wearing jackets* in support the claim *it's probably cold outside*.

+We use the terms **premise** and **conclusion** to differentiate between the supporting and supported claim.
+An **argument** is just a premise stated in support of some conclusion.

+In every argument is the unstated claim that *this premise supports this conclusion*.
+This claim doesn't need to be stated because its obvious: why would one make the argument at all if the premise didn't support the conclusion?
+People rarely spell out the argument "if people are wearing jackets it's probably cold outside and people are wearing jackets".
+It's sufficient to argue *people are wearing jackets*.

-Arguments are typically generalized as involving some stated **premise**, which is asserted as a reason for accepting a **conclusion**.
-The inferential leap from premise to conclusion is justified by some unexpressed premise, called the [**warrant**](https://owl.purdue.edu/owl/general_writing/academic_writing/historical_perspectives_on_argumentation/toulmin_argument.html#:~:text=Toulmin%2C%20the%20Toulmin%20method%20is,the%20grounds%2C%20and%20the%20warrant.).
+The unexpressed premise that justifies the inferential leap from premise to conclusion is called the [**warrant**](https://owl.purdue.edu/owl/general_writing/academic_writing/historical_perspectives_on_argumentation/toulmin_argument.html#:~:text=Toulmin%2C%20the%20Toulmin%20method%20is,the%20grounds%2C%20and%20the%20warrant.).
 The warrant can be any kind of inferential rule: deductive, inductive, intuitive -- whatever justifies the inference in the mind of the arguer.
-Some academics use different terms for these concepts: our terminology is influenced by the influential [Toulmin model](https://owl.purdue.edu/owl/general_writing/academic_writing/historical_perspectives_on_argumentation/toulmin_argument.html#:~:text=Toulmin%2C%20the%20Toulmin%20method%20is,the%20grounds%2C%20and%20the%20warrant.), except we prefer the traditional terms **premise** and **conclusion**.
+Some academics use different terms for these concepts: our terminology is influenced by the influential [Toulmin model](https://owl.purdue.edu/owl/general_writing/academic_writing/historical_perspectives_on_argumentation/toulmin_argument.html#:~:text=Toulmin%2C%20the%20Toulmin%20method%20is,the%20grounds%2C%20and%20the%20warrant.), except we prefer the traditional terms **premise** and **conclusion** over **grounds** and **claim**.
 More precise definitions of our terms are given in the [Deliberati Argument Model](/argument-model).

 In Bayesian terms, a rational agent is said to acquire **evidence**, which causes them to change their belief in the probability of some **hypothesis**.
 There is clearly an analogy here: **evidence is to hypothesis as premise is to conclusion**.
 But what is the warrant?